 Where to buy salmon?

-I recommend Whole Foods’ Whole Catch wild salmon (it’s frozen).
-There’s also an incredible online seafood retailer that I love: Vital Choice.
+I recommend Whole Foods' Whole Catch wild salmon (it's frozen).
+There's also an incredible online seafood retailer that I love: Wild Alaskan Company.

-Vital Choice sells fresh, wild-caught, sustainably harvested Alaskan salmon (and other northwest Pacific seafood, like halibut, tuna, shrimp and lobster), all of which is certified sustainable either by MSC, the State of Alaska or Monterey Bay Aquarium’s SeafoodWatch program.
+Wild Alaskan Company sells fresh, wild-caught, sustainably harvested Alaskan salmon (and other northwest Pacific seafood, like halibut, tuna, shrimp and lobster).

 I've served this baked miso ponzu salmon with sprouted lentils, which are easier to digest and a delicious base for seafood.
 But you could also serve this with rice and/or veggies tossed in the miso ponzu marinade.